vvaltchev/tilck/docs/contributing.md

 First off, thanks for taking the time to contribute!

-Any kind of contribution to the Tilck project is more than welcome.
+Contributions to the Tilck project are more than welcome.
 The project needs features and tests in many areas in order to become production-ready.
 Pull requests will be reviewed and, after addressing any eventual comments from the maintainer, will be merged in the master branch.
 Pull requests should meet a few
 requirements: